Grim Reaper: In modern media

-The Reaper has been variously portrayed in modern media ranging from books to films to television series to songs, in dramatic, comedic, and horrific works.
+The Reaper has been variously portrayed in modern media ranging from books to films to television series to songs, in works of drama, comedy, and horror.

 Death, hooded with a pale man's face, is a prominent character in Ingmar Bergman's 1957 film The Seventh Seal.

-An archetypal Grim Reaper appears in Terry Pratchett's 1980s-2010s fantasy comedy series of novels Discworld (simply named Death); the 1991 science-fantasy comedy film Bill & Ted's Bogus Journey; the 1998 video game Grim Fandango; and the 2000s animated television series The Grim Adventures of Billy & Mandy.
-The character also makes occasional appearances in the ongoing animated comedy series Family Guy.
+An archetypal Grim Reaper appears in Terry Pratchett's 1980s–2010s fantasy comedy series of novels Discworld (simply named Death); the 1991 science-fantasy comedy film Bill & Ted's Bogus Journey; the 1998 video game Grim Fandango; and the 2000s animated television series The Grim Adventures of Billy & Mandy.

+The traditional character also makes occasional appearances as Death in the ongoing animated comedy series Family Guy, initially voiced by Norm Macdonald in his first appearance before being replaced by Adam Carolla.